himlen1990/ikea_assembly/README.md

 # MOVE THE ROBOT

+use a blank MAP before execute!!!!!!!

+(because the output tf frame is relative to the map, once the robot adjust its location, the ik will goes wrong)

 If everything is OK, then start move the robot build the robot package then roscd to the directory that contains the trained model (for example, params.meta, params.index...)